CGCooke/CGCooke.github.io/posts/2020-10-14-Robotic-Blender.md

 ### Objects

-When *Blender* loads, the default scene contains a cube, called *Cube*.
+When *Blender* loads, the default scene contains a cube called *Cube*.
 Let's adjust its position and scale.

 ```python